rlaPHOENiX/IsMyNDSCartFake/index.md

 Don't know if your cartridge is dark black or dark gray?
 Colorblind?
 NO PROBLEM!
 The back of the cartridge will display "NTR-031.
 PAT.
 PEND." rather than the usual "NTR-005 PAT.
 PEND.".
 Not only that, but if you put a very strong light in the front of the cartridge, you should see a purple-ish glow and transparency to the shell.

 <img src="img/game-specific/pkmn-hg-ss-infrared.png" height="200px">

+---

+### Have some nice information?
+Did I miss something?
+Feel free to make a [GitHub Issue](https://github.com/rlaPHOENiX/IsMyNDSCartFake/issues) explaining, or perhaps even push a Pull Request.